sequelize/sequelize/CONTRIBUTING.md

 npm run test-docker
 ```

+**Note:** _Its possible that you wont be able to run both postgres and mysql containers at same time, this is because they share ram-disk partition.
+You can usually run either of them after running `sudo rm -rf /mnt/sequelize-ramdisk`_

 If sequelize is unable to connect to mysql you might want to try running `sudo docker-compose up` in a second terminal window.

 ### 4. Run the tests ###